 It’s the most wonderful time of the year, at least for chocoholics!
 Halloween is the perfect excuse not to be judged for indulging your sweet tooth.
-This year, Americans are expected to spend $2.7 billion in candy to pass out to trick-or-treaters… or keep for themselves.
-According to the National Confectioners Association, 68% of people say chocolate is their favorite Halloween treat.
+Despite COVID-19, candy sales are picking up rather than slowing down.
+According to the National Confectioners Association, Halloween chocolate sales are up 25.3% this year compared to 2019.

 With all this chocolate flying off store shelves, it prompts the question: how is chocolate transformed from bean to bar?
 Here’s the intricate process broken down in 5 steps.